Four Seasons: My Japanese Embroidery Phase IV posted on June 30 2015 in embroidery, Japanese Embroidery 11 Comments

 Detail of Chrysanthemums

 For the flax leaf metallic lattice on top of the silk foundation of the bouquet wrapper, I struggled a bit because my originally planned gold or silver didn't have the effect I was imagining.
-Luckily, I found this metal thread in Deb's collection and she graciously let me have some.
+Luckily, I found this metal thread.
 I would describe it as a nutty gold color with some flecks of metallic dark brown.